authelia/authelia/docs/content/en/integration/ldap/introduction.md

     user: uid=authelia,ou=service accounts,dc=example,dc=com
     password: "SUPER_COMPLEX_PASSWORD"
 ```
-Following this, restart Authelia, and you should be able to begin using LDAP intergration for your user logins, with Authelia taking the email attribute for users straight from the 'mail' attribute within the LDAP object.
+Following this, restart Authelia, and you should be able to begin using LDAP integration for your user logins, with Authelia taking the email attribute for users straight from the 'mail' attribute within the LDAP object.

 ### FreeIPA
 #### Tested Version: [FreeIPA - 4.9.9/CentOS]([https://github.com/bitnami/bitnami-docker-openldap/releases/tag/2.5.13-debian-11-r7](https://www.freeipa.org/page/Releases/4.9.9))